liblaf/copier-typescript/README.md

 ## ✨ Features

-- 🤖 **Automated Workflows:** The repository includes GitHub Actions for automated PR management, repository updates, and CI/CD pipelines, ensuring smooth and efficient development processes;
+- 🤖 **Automated Workflows:** The repository includes GitHub Actions workflows for automated PR management, repository maintenance, and CI/CD processes, ensuring smooth and efficient development cycles;
-- 🛠️ **Template-Based Setup:** Using Copier, the repository provides a template-based setup for new projects, making it easy to bootstrap new repositories with consistent configurations;
+- 🛠️ **Template-Based Setup:** Utilizes Copier templates for easy project initialization and updates, making it simple to maintain consistency across multiple projects;
+- 📦 **Package Management:** Includes a `package.json` template with pre-configured scripts for building, linting, and packaging, streamlining the development process;
-- 🧹 **Code Quality Assurance:** Integrated MegaLinter ensures high code quality by running multiple linters and formatters, automatically fixing issues and maintaining code consistency;
+- 🧹 **Code Quality Assurance:** Integrates MegaLinter for comprehensive code quality checks, ensuring high standards of code hygiene and consistency;
-- 🔄 **Automated Dependency Updates:** Renovate bot is configured to automatically update dependencies, keeping the project up-to-date with the latest versions of libraries and tools;
+- 🔄 **Renovate Integration:** Automates dependency updates with Renovate, keeping the project dependencies up-to-date and secure;
-- 📦 **TypeScript Ready:** The repository is pre-configured for TypeScript development, including tsup for building and packaging, making it easy to develop and publish TypeScript libraries;
-- 📜 **License Management:** The repository includes a MIT license by default, with options to customize the license, ensuring proper legal compliance for open-source projects;
+- 📜 **License Management:** Provides a default MIT license template, making it easy to manage legal aspects of the project;
+- 🚀 **Release Automation:** Includes workflows for automated pre-releases and releases, simplifying the process of publishing new versions;
-- 🧩 **Modular Configuration:** The repository uses a modular configuration approach with separate files for different aspects (e.g., Biome for linting, tsup for building), making it easy to customize and extend;
+- 🧩 **Modular Configuration:** Offers a modular and configurable setup with `tsup` for building TypeScript projects, supporting both CommonJS and ES modules;
-- 🚀 **Pre-Release and Release Automation:** The repository includes workflows for creating pre-releases and managing full releases, ensuring a smooth and automated release process.
+- 📂 **Structured Directory Layout:** Follows a well-organized directory structure, making it easy to navigate and manage the project files;
+- 🔧 **VS Code Integration:** Includes pre-configured VS Code settings for a seamless development experience, with support for excluding unnecessary files like `node_modules`.

 <div align="right">